lescipi/blog/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
+I graduated in Economic and Social Sciences at Bocconi University in 2019.
+In my thesis, I worked on the statistical interpretation of deep learning models.

+Since 2019, I am a Research Assistant at the Bocconi Institute for Data Science and Analytics where I work in Natural Language Processing, a subfield of artificial intelligence.
+My research focuses on developing machine learning models capable of general linguistic intelligence.
+I am interested in building computational systems able to continually learn and adapt to new domains.

-Pietro Lesci is a recent graduate at Bocconi University and a former trainee at the European Central Bank in the Directorate of General Statistics.
-First of six, he is a passionate musician and a machine learning enthusiast.
+First of six children, I am a passionate musician and a statistics enthusiast.